-Fig.3.
-Parameters typical for soil deformation near deep excavation for various schemes: a) the non-supported cantilever scheme, b) the supported scheme, "a" - shear strains of lintel or spandrel area, b) deformation at the level of foundation
+Fig. 3.
+Parameters typical for soil deformation near deep excavation for various schemes: a) the non-supported cantilever scheme, b) the supported scheme, "a" - shear strains of lintel or spandrel area, "b" - deformation at the level of foundation

-Vertical displacement of soil v is the result of superposition of First recommendations for the non-uniform settlement of foundations were developed by Terzaghi [38] who defined them in the range of 1 inch (25 mm) for single foundations, 2 inches (50 mm) for foundation slabs, and $\frac{3}{4}$ inch (18 mm) for differential settlements of the same foundation ( $\Delta s$ ).
+Vertical displacement of soil v is the result of the superposition.
+The first recommendations for the non-uniform settlement of foundations were developed by Terzaghi [38] who defined them in the range of 1 inch (25 mm) for single foundations, 2 inches (50 mm) for foundation slabs, and 3/4inches (18 mm) for differential settlements of the same foundation (Δs).

-The standard PN-EN 1997-1:2008/Ap2 [39] recommends verifying both settlement $\rho$ , differential settlement (non-uniform settlement) $\rho_p$ , rotation $\theta$ , tilt of the structure $\omega$ , relative deflection $\Delta$ and relative rotation $\beta$ , angular strain $\alpha$ , horizontal displacement and vibration amplitude (Fig. 4).
+The standard PN-EN 1997-1:2008/Ap2 [39] recommends verifying both settlement ρ , differential settlement (non-uniform settlement) ρ_p , rotation θ , the tilt of the structure ω , relative deflection Δ and relative rotation β , angular strain α , horizontal displacement and vibration amplitude (Fig. 4).

-Fig.4.
-Symbols for the displacement of foundations acc. to EC-7 [39]
+Fig. 4.
+Symbols for the displacement of foundations according to EC-7 [39]

-For serviceability limit state (SLS), EC-7 [39] specifies that "The maximum acceptable relative rotations for open framed structures, infilled frames and load bearing or continuous brick walls are unlikely to be the same but are likely to range from about 1/2000 to about 1/300, to prevent the occurrence of a serviceability limit state in the structure".
+For serviceability limit state (SLS), EC-7 [39] specifies that "The maximum acceptable relative rotations for open framed structures, infilled frames, and load bearing or continuous brick walls are unlikely to be the same but are likely to range from about 1/2000 to about 1/300, to prevent the occurrence of a serviceability limit state in the structure."
 Whereas for the ultimate limit state ULS, it is specified that "A maximum relative rotation of 1/500 is acceptable for many structures.

-The relative rotation likely to cause an ultimate limit state is about 1/150".
+The relative rotation likely to cause an ultimate limit state is about 1/150."
 When limit values of structure and foundation deformations are not specified, EC-7 refers to Annex H to determine serviceability limits states.
-According to Polish National Annex, values of maximum settlements of foundations for the concave (niecka terenu) soil settlement profile were defined to be $\rho=50$ mm, values for non-uniform settlement are $\Delta=10$ mm, and for the convex (niecka terenu) soil settlement profile these values are reduced by half.
+According to the Polish National Annex, values of maximum settlements of foundations for the concave (niecka terenu) soil settlement profile were defined to be $\rho = 50$ mm, values for non-uniform settlement are $\Delta = 10$ mm, and for the convex (niecka terenu) soil settlement profile these values are reduced by half.